 - Eryngium (Eryngium ciliatum) - A - Bromeliad typical of pastures with acid humus.

-- Baccharis (Baccharis spp.) – P – Prefer land that in the rainy season has stagnant waters, from the subsoil to the surface, but that which during a drought are very dry.
-They depend on Soil which is poor in molybdenum.
+- Baccharis (Baccharis spp.) – P – Prefers land that in the rainy season has stagnant waters, from the subsoil to the surface, but that which during a drought are very dry.
+They depend on soil which is poor in molybdenum.

-- Bonesets (Eupatorium spp.) - P - Indicates good conditions for livestock and only appears in soils that are rich in molybdenum and in which where there is the rotational management of pastures.
+- Bonesets (Eupatorium spp.) - P - Indicates good conditions for livestock and only appears in soils that are rich in molybdenum and in which where there is a rotational management of pastures.

 - White carnation or stinking roger (Tagetes erecta and T. minuta) b - A - It settles, in large quantities, in soil infested with nematodes.